-In conclusion, our research has provided a comprehensive analysis of the layer-wise similarity and shared invariance between pre-trained and finetuned transformer models, and the impact of text perturbations on their performance.
-Our findings suggest that these models' performance is task-sensitive, and the type of data it was trained on influences its performance on a particular task.
-The layer-wise analysis showed that some layers have a more significant impact on performance than others, which sheds light on the inner workings of deep learning models.
+Our research has provided a comprehensive analysis of the layer-wise similarity and shared invariance between pre-trained and finetuned Transformer models, and the impact of text perturbations on their performance.
+A key to our study is that we leverage STIR~\cite{nanda2022measuring}, a recent approach that estimates how much of the invariances to specific perturbations learned by one source model are shared with a second target model~\cite{merlin2023happens}.
+Our findings suggest that model performance is task-sensitive, and the type of data it was trained on influences its performance on a particular task.
+Layer-wise analysis showed that some layers have a more significant impact on performance than others.
 Also, the robustness scores of BERT, GPT-2, and T5 under different perturbations demonstrate that these models exhibit varying degrees of robustness depending on the task and type of perturbation.
-The results indicate that while GPT-2 is more resilient to perturbations than BERT and GPT-2, followed by T5 and then BERT.
+GPT-2 is more resilient to perturbations than T5 and BERT.
 Overall, our study provides insights into the strengths and limitations of BERT, GPT-2, and T5, serving as a foundation for future research to develop more resilient NLP models.
-These insights can drive advancements in natural language processing and enhance language model performance across various applications.